cloudflare/terraform-provider-cloudflare/docs/data-sources/address_map.md

 - `account_id` (String) Identifier
 - `address_map_id` (String) Identifier
-- `can_delete` (Boolean) If set to false, then the Address Map cannot be deleted via API.
-This is true for Cloudflare-managed maps.
-- `can_modify_ips` (Boolean) If set to false, then the IPs on the Address Map cannot be modified via the API.
-This is true for Cloudflare-managed maps.
 - `created_at` (String)
 - `default_sni` (String) If you have legacy TLS clients which do not send the TLS server name indicator, then you can specify one default SNI on the map.
 If Cloudflare receives a TLS handshake from a client without an SNI, it will respond with the default SNI on those IPs.
 The default SNI can be any valid zone or subdomain owned by the account.
 - `description` (String) An optional description field which may be used to describe the types of IPs or zones on the map.
-- `enabled` (Boolean) Whether the Address Map is enabled or not.
-Cloudflare's DNS will not respond with IP addresses on an Address Map until the map is enabled.
 - `find_one_by` (Attributes) (see [below for nested schema](#nestedatt--find_one_by))
 - `id` (String) Identifier
 - `ips` (Attributes List) The set of IPs on the Address Map. (see [below for nested schema](#nestedatt--ips))
 - `memberships` (Attributes List) Zones and Accounts which will be assigned IPs on this Address Map.
 A zone membership will take priority over an account membership. (see [below for nested schema](#nestedatt--memberships))
 - `modified_at` (String)

+### Read-Only

+- `can_delete` (Boolean) If set to false, then the Address Map cannot be deleted via API.
+This is true for Cloudflare-managed maps.
+- `can_modify_ips` (Boolean) If set to false, then the IPs on the Address Map cannot be modified via the API.
+This is true for Cloudflare-managed maps.
+- `enabled` (Boolean) Whether the Address Map is enabled or not.
+Cloudflare's DNS will not respond with IP addresses on an Address Map until the map is enabled.

 <a id="nestedatt--find_one_by"></a>
 ### Nested Schema for `find_one_by`